-3. How will you reduce the risk of contamination?
+3. How have you reduced the risk of contamination?

 For the time being, other touchless solutions more readily available for the workplace include magnetic passes that allow employees to open doors, or automatic soap-dispensers and hand-dryers in bathrooms.

-Furthermore, QR codes are a useful tool to let employees access an online form with their own device, such as a self-assessment survey when they arrive onsite.
+Furthermore, QR codes are a useful tool to let employees access an online form with their own device.
 This means no contact with company IT hardware, and less interaction with staff until the person completes their assessment.

-4. How are you maintaining your facilities during lockdown?
+4. How have you maintained your facilities during lockdown?

 As an unintended consequence of closure, pipes of unused buildings store water for unusually long periods of time.
 This favors the growth of organisms such as Legionella, which can cause pneumonia in humans.